 Pro Metabolic Muffins (30g Protein, Gluten Free)

 I was too.
-So I got to work, and after a few rounds of testing, finagling, and oh-so-careful tweaking I engineered the perfect make-ahead, pro metabolic breakfast muffin with 30 grams of protein, bountiful carbs and balanced fats to boot.
+So I got to work, and after many rounds of testing, finagling, and oh-so-careful tweaking I engineered the perfect pro metabolic muffin with thirty grams of protein, bountiful carbs and balanced fats to boot.

-So I kept tweaking and finagling and refining until, after seven rounds of testing, out came the most delectable, the moistest, the most classically fluffy meal replacement muffin you will ever meet.
+I kept tweaking and refining these muffins until, after seven rounds of testing, out came the most delectable, the moistest, the most classically fluffy pro metabolic muffin you will ever meet.

 Pro metabolic muffin in a white dish on a dark wooden table